Tag: Protestant

 Money is the Root of All Evil … that’s Inconvenient.

-I am determined to help develop a lay spirituality for wealth.
 Unfortunately, there is a bible passage that cannot be ignored.
 That is “Money is the root of all evil.”
 It is a common phrase when talking about money and spirituality.
-The result is an understanding that material possessions are more often than not a…
+The result is an understanding that material possessions are more often than not a barrier to holiness.
+If the only virtuous and holy thing to…

 The Count Down (or Up) Till Judgement Day